 Marketable equity securities.
 Our marketable equity securities are subject to a variety of market-related risks that could substantially reduce or increase the carrying value of our holdings.
-As of April 30, 2019, we had marketable equity securities of \$77.4 million, comprised of investments in WageWorks, Inc. common stock.
+As of July 31, 2019, we had marketable equity securities of \$81.1 million, comprised of investments in WageWorks common stock.
 We are required to record all adjustments to the carrying value of our marketable equity securities through our condensed consolidated statements of operations and comprehensive income.
-As such, we anticipate volatility to our net income in future periods due to changes in fair value related to our investments in marketable equity securities.
+In connection with the closing of the Merger on August 30, 2019, the Company's investment in WageWorks common stock was canceled.